 Buying an N95 mask today still usually means shopping online and choosing a respirator without trying it on.
 Under these conditions, how can you be sure it will fit?
 To start, as we mentioned, you are more likely to achieve a good seal with a folding N95 mask.
 Second, check sizes.
 Some medical masks come in more than one size, so choose the one that is most likely to fit you.

 Disclaimer: Pandemic Pal does not sell the products listed below, we are simply providing a service to make them easier to find.
 Certified N95 face masks are proven to reduce the risk of contracting and transmitting respiratory illnesses.
-We do our best to verify the quality and authenticity of any product or vendor recommended here, but we cannot guarantee that any products listed on our site will mitigate, prevent, treat, diagnose or cure any disease or health condition.
 This page contains affiliate links, which means if you choose to make a purchase, we may earn a commission at no additional cost to you.
-Learn more.

 Recommended Flat Fold N95 Masks for Sale

 Our Pandemic Pal community members have tested several of the folding-type N95 filtering respirators in situations such as home health care and attending medical appointments, and we have some clear favorites!
 Here are the three masks we recommend most highly, and where to buy them.

 This respirator rocks!
 It has received raves from our community for its comfort.
 It seals by covering a large area of the face, rather than pressing tightly against narrow areas.
 Best of all, unlike other brands of N95 mask, it has adjustable head straps.
 The 3PE respirator is great for people with wider faces and who have experienced skin irritation from wearing other kinds of masks.